Treatment

 What happens during the Hernia Treatment operation?

-A keyhole operation requires a general anaesthetic.
-A small 1 to 2 cm cut is made through the belly button allowing a camera to be placed inside.
-Carbon dioxide is used to distend the abdominal wall to give the surgeon a view of the operative field that is projected on to a television monitor.
-By using miniaturized instruments an area behind the hernia is dissected free.
-The mesh is rolled up, placed in to this pocket and then unraveled inside to cover the defect.
+It is to be expected during a hernia treatment operation that a patient will require general anaesthetic for keyhole operation.
+Keyhole surgery consists of a small 1-2 cm cut made through the belly button allowing a camera to be placed inside.
+Carbon dioxide is then used to distend the abdominal wall to give the surgeon a view of the operative filed that is projected on to a television monitor.
+By using miniaturised instruments, an area behind the hernia is dissected free.
+The mesh is rolled up, placed into this pocket and then unraveled inside to cover the defect.
 The laparoscopic approach allows both groins to be inspected.
-If a clinically symptom less or occult defect is identified with the camera both sides can be repaired using the same instruments.
+If a clinically symptom less or occult defect is identified with the camera, both sides can be repaired using the same instruments.
 The operation takes around 40 to 50 minutes to perform, similar to the conventional open operation.

 What are the benefits of keyhole surgery?

-Key hole surgery achieves a more rapid recovery and return to every day activity compared with conventional surgery.
+Keyhole surgery often results in a quicker recovery and return to every day activity compared with conventional surgery.
 These open operations require a skin cut in the groin, division and splaying of the outer most muscle layer to create a space for the mesh to be placed.
-This damaged tissue needs time to heal.
-In addition the nerve supply to the groin runs through the field of dissection of open surgery and pain, both in the short and long term, are greater in open mesh repairs compared to the key hole operation.
+The damaged tissue needs time to heal.
+In addition the nerve supply to the groin runs through the field of dissection of open surgery and pain, both in the short and long term, are greater in open mesh repairs compared to the keyhole operation.

 Is Laparoscopic surgery suitable for everyone?

-Keyhole surgery is not suitable for everyone and surgery is tailored to the individual.
-For example, keyhole surgery requires a general anaesthetic and there is a minority of people in whom this will not be safe and an open procedure under a local anaesthetic may be more suitable.
+Unfortunately, keyhole surgery is not suitable for everyone and surgery is tailored to each individual.
+For example, keyhole surgery requires a general anaesthetic and there is a minority of people in whom this will not be safe, and an open procedure under a local anaesthetic may be suitable.

 What happens before, during and after the Hernia Treatment?

-Stop smoking and weight reduction is beneficial.
-If you know that you have problems with your blood pressure, your heart, or your lungs, ask your family doctor to check that these are under control.
-Check that you have a relative or friend who can come with you to the hospital, take you home, and be around for the first day or so.
+Ensure that you have a relative, partner or friend who can come with you to the hospital, take you home, and be around for the first day or so.
 You will not be required to shave the groin before surgery.

 Your hospital stay

-Although recovery time after keyhole surgery is shorter than conventional surgery there may still be some discomfort on moving and walking.
-Regular pain killing tablets for the first day or so usually suffice.
-You will be encouraged to mobilise early to prevent stiffness.
+Although recovery time after keyhole surgery is shorter than conventional surgery, there is a likeliness of some discomfort with moving and walking.
+Pain can be relieved by taking regular painkilling tablets such as paracetamol or ibuprofen for the first day or so.
+It is encouraged that gentle movement is made early on after the operation to prevent stiffness.
 Occasionally patients may experience difficulty passing urine especially if there is a background of prostate trouble and if a bilateral hernia is repaired.
-If you cannot achieve a good urine flow after 6 hours, contact the nurses or doctors.
+If you cannot achieve a good urine flow after 6 hours, contact a medical professional.
 The small skin incisions are usually closed with a dissolvable stitch that melts away as the wounds heal.
-You may shower or bathe as soon as you wish and salted water is not needed.
-Patients are usually reviewed in the clinic a couple of weeks after their operation by which time most are back at work.
+You will be able to shower or bathe as soon as you feel ready and salted water is not necessary.
+Patient can affect to be reviewed a couple of weeks after their operation to make sure that the treatment has been successful, by which time most are back at work.

 After care

 Patients are able to resume most activities as comfort permits and progressively strenuous activity is encouraged.
-Drink plenty of fluids and fibre to avoid constipation.
+Drink plenty of fluids and fibre to avoid constipation, which could lead to straining.
 You may resume sexual activities as soon as this feels comfortable.
 You can resume driving as soon as you feel safe to perform an emergency stop, usually within one to two week of surgery.
-Please check with your insurance company as policies vary with different companies.
+Please check with your insurance company as policies can vary with different companies.

 What complications can arise as a result of Hernia Treatment?

-Complications are rare and seldom serious.
-Scrotal swelling is common immediately after surgery due to the carbon dioxide similarly the gas in the abdominal cavity can stretch the diaphragm and refer pain to the shoulder tip.
+There are rarely any serious complications which can arise after hernia treatment.
+It is common for scrotal swelling to happen after surgery, due to the carbon dioxide, as this can stretch the abdominal cavity and diaphram and refer pain to the shoulder tip.
 Both of these resolve quickly and spontaneously.
-Difficulty passing urine postoperative is common and usually quickly resolves.
+Patients may experience difficulty when passing urine post operation, however this is common and usually is resolved quickly.
 Occasionally a tube into the bladder (a Catheter) is required as a temporary measure.
 Surgery may unmask an existing problem with the prostate that should have attention at some stage anyway.
 Bruising is common and resolves spontaneously.
 A tender lump may appear in the days after surgery, this may be a collection of fluid called a seroma that can easily be drained.
 Occasionally infection at the port sites may develop needing antibiotics.
 Longer term there is about a 1 to 4% chance the hernia may recur.
 Chronic groin pain occurs in a similar percentage although this is much less than encountered with the open conventional approach.

 What are the benefits of keyhole hernia surgery?